Ira Gershwin: Personal life

+Gershwin married Leonore (née Strunsky) in 1926.

 According to a 1999 story in Vanity Fair, Ira Gershwin's love for loud music was as great as his wife's loathing of it.
 When Debby Boone—daughter-in-law of his neighbor Rosemary Clooney—returned from Japan with one of the first Sony Walkmans (utilizing cassette tape), Clooney gave it to Michael Feinstein to give to Ira, "so he could crank it in his ears, you know.
 And he said, 'This is absolutely wonderful!'
 And he called his broker and bought Sony stock!"